softcite/software-mentions/README.md

 This demo is only provided for test, without any guaranties regarding the service quality and availability.
 If you plan to use this component at scale or in production, you need to install it locally.

 **The demo run with the CRF model** to reduce the computational load, as the server is used for other demos and has no GPU (for cost reasons).
-For significantly more accurate results (see the [benchmarking](https://github.com/ourresearch/software-mentions#benchmarking-of-the-sequence-labeling-task)), a local installation with a SciBERT model is required.
+For significantly more accurate results (see the [benchmarking](https://github.com/ourresearch/software-mentions#benchmarking-of-the-sequence-labeling-task)), a local installation with sciBERT models is required, the Docker image being the easiest way to achieve this (SciBERT models are included and used by default in the image).

 ## The Softcite Dataset